opea-project/docs/developer-guides/doc_guidelines.rst

       it would be a continuation of the previous list (or paragraph).
    #.
 It has two items too.

-   a) This is a numbered list using alphabetic list headings
+   a.
+This is a numbered list using alphabetic list headings
-   #) It has three items (and uses autonumbering for the rest of the list)
+   #.
+It has three items (and uses autonumbering for the rest of the list)
-   #) Here's the third item.
+   #.
+Here's the third item.
 Use consistent punctuation on the list
       number.

    #.
 This is an autonumbered list (default is to use numbers starting